rogerhu/gdb-heap/README.md

 --pydebug which modifies the internal Python data structures and adds two pointers into every base PyObject, preventing previously compiled C extensions to be used.
-Using your own compiled version of Python is therefore the way to go without if you want to take advantage of the categorize features of gdb-heap and/or inspecting the internal memory structures of Python.
+Using your own compiled version of Python is therefore the way to go if you want to take advantage of the categorize features of gdb-heap and/or inspecting the internal memory structures of Python.

 2. Create a file that will help automate the loading of the gdbheap library: